The Russians launched over a hundred drones over Ukraine overnight

 This is reported by the Air Force of the Armed Forces of Ukraine.

-Air defense neutralized 84 UAVs.
-Another 24 drones were hit in 9 locations.
+The air defense neutralized 83 UAVs and two missiles.
+Another 69 drones and one missile were hit in 34 locations.

 Hereʼs what is known about the consequences of the shelling now.

-According to the head of the Regional Military Administration Vladyslav Haivanenko, Russia directed drones at the Pavlohrad district (Dnipropetrovsk region).
-The infrastructure there was damaged.
+According to the head of the Regional Military Administration Oleh Kiper, Russia attacked civilian, energy and transport infrastructure, an energy facility was damaged in the Odesa region.

-In addition, according to the State Emergency Service, a fire and rescue unit in Zaporizhzhia region was damaged by a Russian strike.
-The unitʼs windows and doors were broken, and the roof was damaged.
-At the time of the attack, rescuers were working to put out a fire in a neighbouring settlement, so none of them were injured.
+According to the State Emergency Service, two private houses nearby were also damaged, the windows and doors of an administrative building were broken.
+Fires broke out.

-A drone crashed in Chernihiv, damaging a private household.
-In the Koryukivsky district of the region, a drone hit a farm, setting fire to straw piles covering an area of about 1 800 square meters.
-In the Nizhynsky district, a series of hits were recorded on one of the industrial facilities, which resulted in fires.
+Also at night, the Russians attacked energy facilities in the Kremenchuk district of the Poltava region.
+Falling debris and direct hits caused fires at the facilities.

 For more news and in-depth stories from Ukraine, please follow us on X.